-Thanks for making plans for Kick around the Clock.
+Thanks for making plans for the ninth annual Kick around the Clock.
 How can we help?

 Please read over the FAQs below and check out the updated Info Sheet.

 If you have further questions, please contact us.